-Fog is the effect of overlaying a color onto objects dependant on the distance from the cameraA component which creates an image of a particular viewpoint in your scene.
+The Fog effect overlays a color onto objects depending on how far away they are from the CameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

 See in Glossary.
-This is used to simulate fog or mist in outdoor environments and is also typically used to hide clipping of objects when a __camera__’s far clip plane has been moved forward for performance.
+This simulates fog or mist in outdoor environments and can also hide the clipping of objects when a __Camera__’s far clip plane moves forward for performance.

 New feature in 5.6

 Did you find this page useful?
 Please give it a rating: